MicahXX/67-Negator/README.md

 bot.run(TOKEN) # update last line
 ```
 And run the bot localy.

+## Commands (requires admin to use them)
+- /excludechannel — Exclude a channel from filtering.
+Usage: /excludechannel #channel
+- /excludeuser — Exclude a user from filtering.
+Usage: /excludeuser @user
+- /showexclusions — List all excluded channels and users in this server.
+- /unexcludechannel — Remove a channel from the exclusion list.
+Usage: /unexcludechannel #channel
+- /unexcludeuser — Remove a user from the exclusion list.
+Usage: /unexcludeuser @user

 ## Behavior
 - The bot listens to messages and deletes any message that contains the substring "67".
 This is the primary, intentional behavior of the project.